serverless/enterprise/docs/README.md

 ## Concepts

-After a few years of doing serverless development, we've designed the best possible abstractions for reasoning about serverless applications.
-Here's what they are and how they fit together:
+After a few years of doing serverless development, we've designed the best possible abstractions for reasoning about serverless applications while preserving the option to deep dive into the underlying infrastrucutre when necessary.

+Here's an overview of our concepts/abstractions and how they fit together:

 ```
 - Tenant / Event Gateway